Havre Saint-Pierre Airport

 Havre Saint-Pierre Airport (IATA: YGV, ICAO: CYGV) is located 3 NM north of Havre-Saint-Pierre, Quebec, Canada.
 It serves Labrador, the lower and central North Shore and southern Quebec, including Anticosti Island.
+The airport plays a crucial strategic role in serving the remote Minganie region of Quebec's North Shore, providing essential air connectivity to communities that would otherwise have limited transportation options due to their geographic isolation along the Gulf of St. Lawrence.